stettberger/versuchung/doc/intro.rst

       --input_value=INPUT_VALUE
                             (default: default value)

-As you can see the two input parameters can be overriden on the command line.
+As you can see the two input parameters can be overwritten on the command line.
 The experiment can be executed by ``python experiment.py`` and print on the console::